3 Reasons To Be Bullish On Gold In 2021

 You can always make a bear or bull case for gold, but the current bear case is not very compelling.
 The argument for gold prices to drop relies on the forecast for deflation—i.e. negative inflation.
 (This is in contrast to disinflation, i.e. chronically low inflation.)

 A sustained period of deflation seems unlikely.
 As someone who works inside the precious metals industry, I find the bull argument much more convincing.
-I’ll share these insights below.
+The factors driving gold higher are structural and likely to persist through 2025.

 3 Factors That Will Drive Gold Higher